 Investing in a major new project or joint venture, ensure you take a life cycle perspective on measurement and control system design.

-Dr Chris Ford is a lecturer in Accounting and Management at Lancaster University, a fellow of the ICAEW, and an academic advisory member of the Finance and Management Faculty Committee.
+Dr Chris Ford is a lecturer in Accounting and Management at Lancaster University, a fellow of the ICAEW, and an academic advisory member of the Business and Management Faculty Committee.
 His accounting career began in corporate recovery in Deloitte, first in London then Leeds, before he moved on to establish his own international adventure travel business.

 Chris returned to academia in 2010 to complete an MBA, then a PhD, at Lancaster University, working with Distinguished Professor David Otley.
 He is currently working closely with leading bioscience organisations in the UK and US to study the complex issue of performance management in multi-stakeholder innovation settings.
 In particular he is looking at the challenges faced by governments, corporate sponsors and those who wish to create new ecosystems for the benefit of science, the economy, and society.